EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 The [GGUS Report Generator](https://ggus.eu/?mode=report_view) is available [from the support section](https://ggus.eu/?mode=support).

 The implementation of the report generator started in October 2011.
-Hence the report generator does not provide data for tickets submitted before December 2011!
+Hence, the report generator does not provide data for tickets submitted before December 2011!